Modular forms and K3 surfaces: Singular abelian surfaces and Kummer surfaces

+The singular abelian surface $A$ over $\Q$ is modular; in detail, by \cite{L}, the newform attached to $T(A)$ has nebentypus character $\chi_K$.
+This immediately translates to $\det T=\chi_K$ which proves the claim.

+Summing things up, assuming that $h(d)=4$, we have derived too big a Galois action to be accommodated by a rank 3 sublattice of $\NS(A)$.
+This leaves only $h(d)=1,2$ as possibilities and thus proves Lemma \ref{Lem:ab}.

-By the lemma, we can only define singular abelian surfaces of class number $1$ and~$2$ over~$\Q$.
+By Lemma \ref{Lem:ab}, we can only have singular abelian surfaces over~$\Q$ for imaginary quadratic fields of class number $1$ and~$2$.
 In order to realize the newforms of weight 3 and greater class number geometrically, we therefore turn to singular K3 surfaces.
 This has two advantages: On the one hand, the above constructions for class number $1$ and~$2$ carry over to the corresponding Kummer surfaces (cf.~Lemma \ref{Lem:Kummer}).
-On the other, the descent obstructions are much milder for singular K3 surfaces.
-This will be studied in the next section.
+On the other, the cohomological obstructions are much less restrictive for singular K3 surfaces.
+In detail, this will be studied in the next section.

 We now turn to Kummer surfaces.
 Here we consider the quotient of an abelian surface $A$ by its involution~$-1$.
 The minimal resolution of the resulting 16 singularities of type $A_1$ is a K3 surface.
 One multiplies the intersection form on $T(A)$ by~$2$ to obtain $T(\text{Km}(X))=T(A)[2]$.
 For example, the Fermat surface (Example~\ref{Ex:Fermat}) is $\Qbar$-isomorphic to the Kummer surface of the product of elliptic curves with CM by $\Z[\sqrt{-1}]$ and $\Z[2\sqrt{-1}]$.